 All recorded Community Safety Camera Program footage will be kept for a maximum of 30 days.
 Footage is deleted after 30 days unless a valid request to hold certain footage is received prior to the 30 day deadline.

 All crimes should be reported to the Police, who can request CCTV footage to assist with solving the crime.

-- A member of the public has the right to apply for for the information under the Privacy and Personal Information Protection Act 1998 (PPIPA Act).
-A copy of an 'Application for Access to Personal or Health Information' can be obtain from Council; or
+- A member of the public has the right to apply for the information under the Privacy and Personal Information Protection Act 1998 (PPIPA Act).
+A copy of an 'Application for Access to Personal or Health Information' can be obtained from Council; or

 - A person can apply for information under the Government Information (Public Access) Act 2009 (GIPA Act).

 The display of recorded material to the public will only be allowed where there is a demonstrated overriding public interest for disclosure or in any other circumstances provided by the law.
 Where display of recorded material occurs the personal information of other people in the footage will be obscured.